medo64/Medo/src/Medo.Device/BearBus.md

 12 bytes of data), it makes sense to allow for a faster and smaller CRC-8 algorithm to be used while going to a longer CRC only when absolutely needed.

-Chosen CRC-16 variant offers the same for up to 2048 bits which would detect 3-bit errors up to 256 bytes (1 byte for header CRC, 2 bytes for CRC itself, and a maximum of 253 data bytes).

 This also allows for a vast majority of devices to omit support for CRC-16 altogether.

+Chosen CRC-16 variant offers the same for up to 32751 bits which would detect 3-bit errors up to 4093 bytes.
+We only need to cover 130 bytes though (1 byte for header CRC, 2 bytes for CRC itself, and a maximum of 127 data bytes).

-### Why were polynomials 0x2F (CRC-8) and 0x755B (CRC-16) selected?
+### Why were polynomials 0x2F (CRC-8) and 0xA2EB (CRC-16) selected?

-Selection of these polynomials is based on research done in [Cyclic Redundancy Code (CRC) Polynomial Selection For Embedded Networks](https://users.ece.cmu.edu/~koopman/roses/dsn04/koopman04_crc_poly_embedded.pdf) whitepaper.
+Selection of these polynomials is based on research done in [Cyclic Redundancy Code (CRC) Polynomial Selection For Embedded Networks](https://users.ece.cmu.edu/~koopman/roses/dsn04/koopman04_crc_poly_embedded.pdf) whitepaper and the updates done on [Koopman's website](https://users.ece.cmu.edu/~koopman/crc/).
 Goal was to detect all 3-bit errors (HD=4) at all data lengths defined by protocol.
 Not using input/output XOR and reflection was decided in order to simplify code implementation on microcontroller.

-Please note that whitepaper lists polynomials in their reversed reciprocal form (pretty much only used by Koopman): `0x97` and `0xBAAD`.
+Please note that whitepaper lists polynomials in their reversed reciprocal form (pretty much only used by Koopman): `0x97` and `0xD175`.

-### Why is maximum recommended data size limited to 248 bytes?

-CRC-16 will allow for detection of 3-bit errors up to 2048 bits (256 bytes).
-Unfortunately, this includes checksum itself.
-Since we use header CRC as a starting value and we need to account for checksum itself, that leaves 253 bytes of data.
-I find this value a bit ugly so I looked into the next lower value divisible by 8 which gives 248.
+### Is it possible to protect long data packet by CRC-8?

+By clearing `UseCRC16` flag, it is possible to protect all 127 bytes of data using just CRC-8.
+Do note this is not recommended as this only protects against a single bit flip.

 ### Why Data CRC includes header CRC result?